antoinewg/turboless/README.md

 ### Services

 - `api1`: serverless service to say hello.
-Run `pnpm dev` to run the offline in offline mode.
 - `api2`: serverless service to say ciao.

-Run `pnpm dev` to run the offline in offline mode.
+Run `pnpm dev` to run in offline mode (from the service or the root level).

 ### Utilities